mrueda/ScrippsCall/README.md

     * Optional => MToolBox L<https://github.com/mitoNGS/MToolBox> installed (if you want to get mtDNA analyzed).
     * Optional => SG-Adviser - At Scripps the annotation was performed with SG-Adviser L<https://genomics.scripps.edu/adviser>.

-The Perl itself does not need a lot of RAM (max load will reach 2% on 16GB) but the mapping and _samtools_ operations benefit from large RAMs.
+The Perl itself does not need a lot of RAM (max load will reach 2% on 16GB), but the mapping and _samtools_ operations benefit from large amounts of RAM.

 The code has been written with parallelization in mind, and everything that could be parallelized was parallelized.
-However, it does not scale linearly with n\_cpu.
-If you have, say, 12 cores, it may be better to send 3 concurrents (with 4 cores) jobs than 1 with 12 cores.
-This, however, comes at a cost of slower I/O speed.
+However, it does not scale linearly with `nthread`.
+If you have, say, 12 cores, it may be better to run 3 concurrent jobs (each using 4 cores) rather than a single job using all 12 cores.
+This, however, comes at the cost of slower I/O performance.

 I am not using any CPAN's module to perform unit/integration test.
 Whenever I modified the code I make sure the csv/vcf match those in my test dir.